michelk/ConfigFiles.jl/README.md

 This is a rudimentary Julia version of a subset of [configurator](https://www.github.com/bos/configurator).

-The main difference is the way string interpolation works so:
+The main difference is the way string interpolation works.
+So

-* values, defined above in the config-file, should be accessable through `cfg` eg
+* values, defined above in the config-file, should be accessible through `cfg`.
+Eg

     a = 1
     b = cfg["a"] + 2